Conforming nanoparticle sheets to surfaces with Gaussian curvature

-Depending on the local Gaussian curvature, $K$, of the substrate, which we control by the PS sphere diameter $D$ via $K = 4/D^2$, we find three characteristic stamped-sheet morphologies.
-As seen in \Fig{fig_morphology}, increasing $D$ leads from sheets that entirely cover the corrugated substrate to sheets that have fractured into caps closely conforming to the top portions of the PS spheres to, finally, even larger caps exhibiting radial folds similar to those seen in macroscopic, continuum sheets~\cite{Paulsen_geometry-driven_2017, king_elastic_2012}.
+Depending on the Gaussian curvature, $K$, of the corrugated substrate, which we control by the PS sphere diameter $D$ via $K = 4/D^2$, we find three characteristic stamped-sheet morphologies.
+As seen in~\Fig{fig_morphology}, increasing $D$ leads from sheets that entirely cover the corrugated substrate to sheets that have fractured into caps closely conforming to the top portions of the PS spheres.
+Finally, the largest PS spheres yield caps exhibiting radial folds similar to those seen in macroscopic, continuum sheets~\cite{king_elastic_2012}.
 We show that these curvature-dependent morphologies emerge from the interplay between strong pinning to the substrate, elastic energies, and costs for defect formation.
 This allows us to generate predictions for the conditions required to obtain full coverage and for the limits to which nanoparticle sheets can conform tightly to arbitrarily curved surfaces.

 In what follows, we first describe the experiments and resulting sheet morphologies.
-We then provide energy scaling arguments that predict the crossovers between stamped sheet morphologies as a function of $D$ or $K$.
-This is followed by an analysis of direct measurements of the local strain within the stamped sheets, which we compare to simulations of two-dimensional (2D) spring networks made to conform to sphere lattices.
-From this, we determine the onset of finite size effects due to the discrete nature of the nanoparticles, which alters the continuum prediction for small PS sphere sizes and allows us to predict the maximum polar angle up to which the sheet can tightly conform to individual PS spheres.
+We then provide energy scaling arguments that rationalize the crossovers between stamped sheet morphologies as a function of $D$ or $K$.
+In subsequent sections, we examine each regime in turn and find that detailed measurements corroborate the overall scaling picture.
+We directly measure the local strain within the stamped sheets and compare them to simulations of two-dimensional spring networks made to conform to sphere lattices.
+From these measurements and simulations, we determine the onset of finite size effects due to the discrete nature of the nanoparticles.
+This analysis provides a correction to the overall scaling picture for small PS sphere sizes and allows us to predict the maximum polar angle up to which the sheet can tightly conform to individual PS spheres without material failure.